WladimirSidorenko/DASA/README.rst

 To predict the polarity of a document based on the polarity of its last EDU, you can use the following command to create the model::

-  dasa_sentiment train -t last -m data/SST/models/last.socal.model \
+  dasa_sentiment train -t last -m data/SST/models/last.{xlnet,socal}.model \
-  -n 3 -s socal -d data/SST/dev/dev.json data/SST/train/train.json
+  -n 3 -s {xlnet,socal} -d data/SST/dev/dev.json data/SST/train/train.json

 and then execute the following scripts to predict the label and evaluate the quality::

-  dasa_sentiment -v test data/SST/test/test.json > data/SST/predicted/last/last.socal.json
+  dasa_sentiment -v test -m data/SST/models/last.{xlnet,socal}.model \
+  data/SST/test/test.json > data/SST/predicted/last/last.{xlnet,socal}.json
-  dasa_evaluate data/PotTS/test/ data/PotTS/predicted/last/last.json
+  dasa_evaluate data/PotTS/test/ data/PotTS/predicted/last/last.{xlnet,socal}.json

 If you want to cross-validate the classifier on IMDB, you can use the following commands::

-  dasa_sentiment cv -t last -n 2 -s socal  data/IMDB/*/*.json
-  dasa_sentiment cv -t last -n 2 -s xlnet  data/IMDB/*/*.json
+  dasa_sentiment cv -t last -n 2 -s {xlnet,socal}  data/IMDB/*/*.json

 Results